-Jean-Michel Basquiat (1960-1988) calls into question what we define as ‘art’.
+Jean-Michel Basquiat (1960-1988) calls into question what we define as art.
 Many of us have come to associate it with realism; pretty sculptures and detailed paintings that make sense.
 They can be understood immediately and their meticulous attention to detail makes them beautiful, even grand.
 But what of artists who in some ways challenge this?
-Upon entering the exhibition space, I was immediately faced with this question.
-His pieces show no regard for such a limited thought process; bold lines and crude drawings that in instances reminisce childhood scribblings confront you.
-It’s brilliant and completely perplexing all at the same time, with his work seeming to express rather than explain.
+Upon entering the exhibition space I was immediately faced with this question.
+His pieces show no regard for such a limited thought process.
+Bold lines and crude drawings, that in instances are reminiscent of childhood scribblings, confront you.
+It’s brilliant and completely perplexing all at the same time with his work seeming to express rather than explain.

 The first room of the exhibition, ‘New York/New Wave’, houses a variety of pieces.
 From graffiti works to photography and large painted canvases one experiences a kind of sensory overload.
 For a minute I was left perplexed, not expecting to be thrown in so completely straight away.
 But that’s the beauty of Basquiat’s art, it’s engulfing.
-Moving to ‘Canal Zone’, one is presented with collages and postcards that using bright pinks and electric blues.
-Carefully cut out images are pasted against others, as well as interesting phrases to create dynamic and thought-provoking works of art.
+Moving to ‘Canal Zone’, one is presented with collages and postcards using bright pinks and electric blues.
+Carefully cut out images are pasted against others with interesting phrases to create dynamic and thought-provoking works of art.

 There is something very human about Basquiat’s works.
 They feel raw with their messy lines and unapologetic application of colours and materials.
 The pieces seem to move and flow, constantly changing as you look closer to reveal more detail.
 Works such as Ishtar, 1983 are perfect examples of this.
-The triptych uses vibrant blues, greens and hieroglyphics amongst figures, and on further inspection layers of photocopied drawings.
+The triptych uses vibrant blues, greens and hieroglyphics amongst figures and, with further inspection, layers of photocopied drawings.
 There’s this constant toying with images and mediums to create pieces that are almost overwhelming.
-They refuse to be ignored and this wild approach express a sense of freedom.
+They refuse to be ignored and this wild approach expresses a sense of freedom.
 This is what makes Basquiat’s art, and the exhibition as a whole, so refreshing.

-His work had been curated over 2 floors, and whilst walking to the upper level I was confronted with huge words forming the sentence ‘I never went to art school….
+His work had been curated over two floors, and whilst walking to the upper level I was confronted with huge words forming the sentence ‘I never went to art school….
 I just looked…. that’s where I think I learned about art by looking at it’.
-The breadth of his work speaks true to this as in all 14 rooms of the exhibition, various techniques and approaches could be found.
-Basquiat was not only painter, but played with media including poetry, music, graffiti and performance and each room exhibited a little piece of this fluidity.
+The breadth of his work speaks true to this as in all fourteen rooms various techniques and approaches can be found.
+Basquiat was not only a painter but played with media including poetry, music, graffiti and performance.
+Each room exhibited a little piece of this fluidity.
 As an artist Basquiat realised the need for experimentation.
-A sense of fearlessness and a disregard for boundaries are one of the many things to be taken away from the experience.
+A sense of fearlessness and a disregard for boundaries is one of the many things to be taken away from the experience.